synaptekio/project-anaheim-backend-public/README.md

     ```
     I usually store it at `private/environment.sh`.
 Load up these environment variables by running `source private/environment.sh` at the Bash prompt.

+For additional tips on running a local development enironment please see [this wiki page](https://github.com/onnela-lab/beiwe-backend/wiki/Tips-For-Local-Beiwe-Development).
+If you are having difficulty getting started, or believe you could assist with any issues of documentation, please [post an issue with a documentation tag](https://github.com/onnela-lab/beiwe-backend/labels/documentation).

 ### Local Celery setup
 **Update**: it is no longer necessary to use Celery for local testing, though you still need it to be installed in your Python environment in order to avoid import errors.
 A full test of Celery requires the full setup below, including installing `rabbitmq`, but as long as the file for the rabbitmq host server IP and password (`manager_ip` in the root of the repository) is missing you will instead be presented with output similar to the example shell session below, indicating a that you are running in a _much_ more convenient single-threaded local testing mode: